microsoft/azure-spring-boot/azure-keyvault-secret-spring-boot-starter/README.md

 ## Overview
-Azure KeyVault secret Spring boot starter is Spring starter for [Azure KeyVault secret](https://docs.microsoft.com/en-us/rest/api/keyvault/about-keys--secrets-and-certificates#BKMK_WorkingWithSecrets).
-With this starter, Azure KeyVault is added as Spring PropertySource, so secrets saved in Azure KeyVault could be used easily and conviniently as normal property like other externalized property source, e.g. property files.
+Azure Key Vault secret Spring boot starter is Spring starter for [Azure Key Vault secret](https://docs.microsoft.com/en-us/rest/api/keyvault/about-keys--secrets-and-certificates#BKMK_WorkingWithSecrets).
+With this starter, Azure Key Vault is added as one of Spring PropertySource, so secrets stored in Azure Key Vault could be used easily and conviniently accessed like other externalized configuration property, e.g. properties in files.

 ## Sample Code
 Pls refer to [sample project here](../azure-keyvault-secret-spring-boot-starter-sample).